-Montgomery County, Maryland has some of the most fantastic hiking opportunities near a major metropolitan area.
-With the beauty that comes with the changing seasons, here is our guide to the top seven hikes to see fall foliage near Washington, DC this fall.
+Montgomery County, Maryland, has some of the most fantastic hiking opportunities near a major metropolitan area.
+With the beauty that comes with the changing seasons, it’s the perfect time to get outside and take in the scenery.
+Here is our guide to seven great hikes to see fall foliage near Washington, DC, this fall.

-The Billy Goat Trail is one of the most well-known hikes near Washington, DC – with good reason.
-Running along the Potomac River, the Billy Goat Trail is split into three sections totaling eight miles, all of which can be accessed off the towpath between Great Falls Tavern Visitors Center and Carderock.
+The Billy Goat Trail is one of the most well-known hikes near Washington, DC, with good reason.
+Running along the Potomac River, the Billy Goat Trail is split into three sections totaling eight miles, two of which can be accessed off the towpath between Great Falls Tavern Visitors Center and Carderock.
 We recommend getting to the trailhead early to enjoy this easy hike with occasional mild rock climbing in the morning light.
+Plan ahead by checking the National Park Service website for any trail closures, renovations, or other important updates.

 Seneca Creek Greenway Trail